 The purpose is to help the Fellow develop an understanding of surgical and medical management of musculoskeletal problems of the entire upper extremity.
 The program consists of a didactic lecture series, as well as clinical evaluations and surgical experience in the treatment of hand and upper extremity problems.

 The program is structured so that the Fellow works closely with one or two attendees at a time.
-There are four full-time hand surgeons within the department and three physicians in private practice, all of whom are involved in the educational process.
+There are four full-time hand surgeons within the department and five physicians in private practice, all of whom are involved in the educational process.

 The Fellow will also be able to participate in clinical and basic science research projects at the Institute of Human Performance.
 The program provides a mix of basic hand surgery and complex hand surgery conditions.